NZ’S biggest 10,000m running event

 - Shoes: if you are wearing spikes the maximum spike length allowed is 6mm on the track.
 Only cone, pyramid or xmas tree spikes are allowed, no needle spikes.
 You can wear a road shoe on the track but if you are wanting an official IAAF time it needs to have a stack height of less than 25mm.

 - The starting rules to be applied will generally be based on the IAAF Competition Rules.

 - Each race will have a barrel start: two-thirds of starters will start on the normal waterfall start line and run in the inside lanes.
 The remaining third of runners will start on a separate waterfall line and run in lanes five to eight for the first bend before joining the rest of the runners on the inside lane for the backstretch of the first lap.
 This bend will be marked with cones for the first lap.

-- Any matters relating to the start will be at the absolute discretion of the Starter, Track Referee or delegated official.
-It will be his or her responsibility to ensure all competitors receive a fair start.
+- Any matters relating to the start will be at the discretion of the Starter, Track Referee or delegated official.
+It will be their responsibility to ensure all competitors receive a fair start.